A Cautionary Tale About Company Names and Branding

 Do a search for “how to name your company”, seriously do it.
 Now try to follow the advice out there.
 No, try to follow just half the advice out there.
 From Namebots to hiring a pricey branding agency to engaging a psychic, is there one right way?
 I’d have to say “no.”

 I can’t give you a guaranteed formula for naming success, but I will share an experience that resulted in a great company name by following an unconventional path.

-All was well until I started receiving calls from people asking, “How much to clear out my attic?” and “Do you do garages?”
+All was well until I started receiving the calls that asked “How much to clear out my attic?” and “Do you do garages?”

-The straw that broke the naming camel’s back came when our biggest customer admitted she really could never say our name.
-See, her largest competitor had a name very similar to ours.
-She was faced with confusion and questions whenever she said our company name, ClearSpace.
-So she just stopped mentioning us at all.
-So much for word-of-mouth promotion, the key to any fledgling company!
+The straw that broke the naming camel’s back came when our biggest customer admitted she really could never say our name because her largest competitor had a name very similar to ours.
+She was being faced with confusion and questions whenever she said ClearSpace and so she just stopped.
+So much for word-of-mouth promotion, key to any fledgling company!

 ClearSpace had to go.

 Being high-tech but with a great appreciation for the low-tech ways of days gone by, I decided to try something different this time.
 I wouldn’t use Namebots or seek out a branding specialist.
 Instead, I grabbed my dog-eared Thesaurus.
 Perhaps this time the name should speak more to who we are than what we do.
 Words reached out to me; collective, community…band.
 I liked the sound of that.
 Band of Developers, a bit of a mouthful and didn’t flow.
 Then the light bulb went on.
 Band of Coders…Band.
 Of.
 Coders.
 BandofCoders.com.
 I had a contender!